EmilionR/card-battle-pp2/README.md

 2. When starting another round, the final scores from last round would be visible until the end of the first turn.
 By changing the way the game updates these score counters, I got it back in order.

-3. Mobile screens would get very inconsistent layouts of game elements, especially the player hand.
+3. Mobile screens would get inconsistent layouts of game elements, especially the player hand.
 After a lot of fine-tuning things back and forth, I managed to find a happy medium that should work well on all viable screen sizes.

 ### Unfixed Bugs